Ambient-Impact/drupal-ambientimpact-base/readme.md

 * 5.x - Front-end package manager is now [Yarn](https://yarnpkg.com/); front-end build process ported to [Webpack](https://webpack.js.org/).

 * 6.x - Requires Drupal 9.5 or [Drupal 10](https://www.drupal.org/project/drupal/releases/10.0.0).

+* 7.x:

+  * Requires Drupal 10.

+  * Major rework of stylesheets:

+    * They now use [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to configure various values rather than Sass variables.

+    * A lot of partials have been converted into standalone stylesheets and libraries which are attached to the appropriate elements, render arrays, etc. This allows for more fine-grained and efficient serving of styles that are actually used and less that are not used on a page or a site.